 But so little of Australia’s fungi have been collected and identified that the chances are good that you could easily be the discoverer of an even more deadly mushroom than the Death Cap.
 Many Australian species look superficially like popular edible European species.
 This has resulted in more than a few hospital admissions.

-A safer and more interesting way to enjoy mushrooms is to learn how to grow your own.
-Fungimap does not offer any specific advice about doing this, but Forest Fungi has courses for growing mushrooms at home and offers classes to beginners and sells spawn and other supplies for growing your own mushrooms.
+A safer way to enjoy mushrooms is to learn how to grow your own.
+Fungimap does not offer any specific advice about doing this, but Forest Fungi and Milkwood have courses for growing mushrooms at home.

 Kalotas, A.C.(1996) Aboriginal knowledge and use of fungi. in: Fungi of Australia.
 Vol IB.
 CSIRO:Melbourne, pp. 269-295

 Pouliot, A. and May, T. (2021) Wild Mushrooming: A Guide for Foragers.
 CSIRO Publishing: Melbourne.

 Southcott, R.V (1996) Mechanisms of macrofungal poisoning in humans. in: Fungi of Australia.
 Vol IB.
 CSIRO:Melbourne pp. 295-313

 Spencer, B. and Gillen, F.J.
 (1904) The Northern Tribes of Central Australia.
 Macmillan: London